Alcadur/Function-events-extension/README.md

 or

-download build version `build/Function.events.min.js` and add it as normal script.
+download built version `build/Function.events.min.js` and add it as normal script.

 ## Add listener for event